Kiran-Sawant/Risk-Monitor/README.md

   </tr>
   <tr>
      <th>Risk</th>
-        <td>If you place a stop-loss order, this column shows the dollar amount and the percentage of account balace you will lose if the stop-loss hits.
-If you haven't placed stop-loss, in theory your entire equity is at risk.
+        <td>If you place a stop-loss order, this column shows the dollar amount and the percentage of account balace you will lose if the stop-loss hits.<br>If you haven't placed stop-loss, in theory your entire equity is at risk.
 Therefore, it displays account equity.
         </td>
   </tr>
   <tr>